yevh/inferno/README.md

-# inferno

-Exploit for Inferno from HTB
+# Exploit for HTB Inferno